 For example, they might say they lived with the tenant before they died, when in fact they were living elsewhere.

 Your help in reporting housing fraud is important because you can see what’s going on in your neighbourhood.

-If you want to help us and your Community, please give us any information that you have on anybody that you know is committing Housing Fraud in a Colchester Borough Homes managed property.
+If you want to help us, and your Community, please give us any information that you have on anybody that you think is committing Housing Fraud in a Colchester Borough Homes managed property.

 Any information that you give us will be treated in strict confidence.